galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExplore_SeuratTools/tutorial.md

 We note that the one female sample - unfortunately one of merely three knockout samples - seems to be distributed in the same areas as the knockout samples at large, so luckily, this doesn’t seem to be a confounding factor and we can still learn from our data.
 Ideally, this experiment would be re-run with either more female samples all around or swapping out this female from the male sample.

-Are there any clusters or differences being driven by sequencing depth, a technical and random factor?
+Are there any clusters or differences being driven by sequencing depth, a technical factor?

 > <hands-on-title>Plot Counts </hands-on-title>
 >
 > Run{% tool [Plot with Seurat](toolshed.g2.bx.psu.edu/repos/ebi-gxa/seurat_plot/seurat_plot/4.0.4+galaxy0) %} with the following parameters:
-> - *"Choose the format of the input"*: `RDS with a Seurat object`
 > - *"RDS file"*: `Seurat UMAP on Data 20: Seurat RDS`
 > - *"Plot_type_selector"*: `FeaturePlot`
 > - *"Feature"*: `nCount_RNA`